abandisch/frontend-nanodegree-website-performance-optimization/README.md

 The following changes were completed, to achieve a consistent frame rate of 60fps when scrolling through the pizza.html page

-1.Added global array to store the basicLeft value of each of the pizza elements.
+1. Added global array to store the basicLeft value of each of the pizza elements.
 This will allow the updatePositions() function later on to lookup these values from the array, rather than query the element itself.
 ```sh
 var basicLeftArray = [];
 ```

-2.Updated `DOMContentLoaded` anonymous function to:
+2. Updated `DOMContentLoaded` anonymous function to:

-  1.Reduced the number of generated pizzas from 200 to 31.
+  * Reduced the number of generated pizzas from 200 to 31.
 This is the maximum number of pizzas that can be see on a full desktop screen - there is no need to create 200 of these pizzas
 ```sh
 for (var i = 0; i < 31; i++) {
 ```

-  2.Added new `left` style of 100px, because `updatePositions()` now uses `transform` style, which for some reason places the pizzas starting in the middle of the screen
+  * Added new `left` style of 100px, because `updatePositions()` now uses `transform` style, which for some reason places the pizzas starting in the middle of the screen
 ```sh
 elem.style.left = "100px";
 ```